Top 10 Songs of 1982 That Made the 80s Finally Sound Like the 80s

 Why it hit

 This riff is basically a workout plan.
-“Eye of the Tiger” isn’t just a song—it’s motivation in audio form.
+“Eye of the Tiger” isn’t just a song.
+It’s motivation in audio form.
 It hits instantly, builds cleanly, and never lets up.
 It’s the rare movie tie-in that became bigger than the movie for a lot of people.

 Gen X Rewind